 Research suggests that 4% to 10% of older Manitobans will experience some form of abuse in their later years.
 The most common type of abuse is financial abuse — the illegal or inappropriate use of a person’s money or property.

-This year, as part of the Financial Focus on Abuse Committee, Assiniboine Credit Union is participating in World Elder Abuse Awareness Day (WEAAD), a day dedicated to educate and create awareness of elder abuse.
+Every year Assiniboine Credit Union participates in World Elder Abuse Awareness Day (WEAAD), a day dedicated to educate and create awareness of elder abuse.

 World Elder Abuse Awareness Day

 World Elder Abuse Awareness Day takes place on June 15.
 It was developed & launched on June 15, 2006 by the International Network for the Prevention of Elder Abuse (INPEA) to bring greater recognition to mistreatment of older adults and to highlight the need for appropriate action.
 It is intended to give abuse and neglect of older adults a global relevance that will sustain and move prevention efforts forward throughout the year and for years to come.

 Creating Awareness About Elder Financial Abuse

 Visit any Assiniboine Credit Union branch to learn more about the signs and prevention of elder abuse, and we encourage you to ask questions about how you can help prevent elder abuse.